-We’re all more than familiar with Sicily’s own sugary and creamy incarnations, cannoli and cassata, yet not many, I think, are aware of the amazing history behind their creation, a history that mirrors closely that of the land where they both were conceived.
-And what about the other symbols of Sicily’s sweetest side?
+We’re all more than familiar with Sicily’s own sugary and creamy incarnations, cannoli, and cassata, yet not many, I think, are aware of the amazing history behind their creation!
+A history that mirrors closely that of the land where they both were conceived.
+And what about the other symbols of Sicilian desserts?
 What about the fresh, zesty granita and its faithful companion, the brioche con il tuppo?
 Or biancomagiare di mandorle, delightful child of one of Sicily’s many agricultural excellences, almonds.

-Follow us in this short trip through the history, flavors and, of course, beauty of marvalleous Sicily and the sweetest of its culinary creations.
+Follow us on this short trip through the history, flavors, and, of course, the beauty of marvelous Sicily and the sweetest of its culinary creations, the Sicilian desserts.

-Cannoli need no introduction: they’re known and beloved in the US as much as they’re back here, in their old country.
+the Italian Cannoli needs no introduction!
+They’re known and beloved in the US as much as they’re back here, in their old country.
 Their crunchy, fragrant shell (we call it “scorza,” just as the skin of citrus fruits) is a heavenly match to the rich explosion of textures and defined flavors of their filling.
-The king of Sicilian desserts, Cannoli is definitely not a dessert for the faint hearted, they are sweet, creamy and decadent to the maximum extent and they fill your mouth the way the voice of a Verdian soprano fills the air: with voluptuousness.
+The king of Sicilian desserts, Cannoli is definitely not a dessert for the faint-hearted, they are sweet, creamy and decadent to the maximum extent and they fill your mouth the way the voice of a Verdian soprano fills the air: with voluptuousness.

 Something not everyone may know is the not-so-hidden sensuality of cannoli’s flavor is well supported by the legends surrounding their origins.
-Close your eyes and think about how Sicily may have looked like more than 1000 years ago; we’re in Caltanissetta, stronghold of the Moors on the island.
-Even its name comes from those long gone times of cultural mingling and growth, as “Caltanisetta” derives from the arabic locution “kalt el nissa,” the women’s castle.
+Close your eyes and think about how Sicily may have looked like more than 1000 years ago; we’re in Caltanissetta, a stronghold of the Moors on the island.
+Even its name comes from those long-gone times of cultural mingling and growth, as “Caltanisetta” derives from the Arabic locution “kalt el nissa,” the women’s castle.

-To some, howewer, cannoli existed long before the arrival of the Moors in Sicily.
-In the 1st century BC, a dessert looking just like them is mentioned by Cicero himself : a “tubus farinarius, dulcissimo, edulio ex lacte facto,” that is, a pastry made of flour and milk, shaped like a cylindre, that makes the sweetest of foods.
+To some, however, Italian cannoli existed long before the arrival of the Moors in Sicily.
+In the 1st century BC, a dessert looking just like them is mentioned by Cicero himself: a “tubus farinarius, dulcissimo, edulio ex lacte facto,” that is, a pastry made of flour and milk, shaped like a cylinder, that makes the sweetest of foods.
 Now you tell me if that doesn’t sound like a cannolo to you.
 What other Sicilian desserts we have beyond the Cannoli?

 By the Middle Ages, eating this snow-based sweet concoction was common, as it’s attested by the presence of a profession, that of the nivaroli, who had the duty to collect clean snow from the slopes of Mount Etna, as well as the Paloritani and Nebrodi Mountains, and to preserve it in stone and brick constructions called neviere.
 When the heat came, nivaroli would take the snow out of their neviere, cover it in straw and bring it to the coast, where it was flavored and served to the wealthy and aristocratic of the area.